estherlardze/Js-projects/README.md

-# This repe consisit of mini javascript projects
+# This repo consist of mini javascript projects